leggedrobotics/rayen/readme.md

 Paper: Coming soon

-This framework allows you to impose convex constraints on the output or latent variable of a Neural Network. examples
+This framework allows you to impose convex constraints on the output or latent variable of a Neural Network.
 ![](./imgs/rayen.png)

 ![](./imgs/rayen_equations.png)